top of page

 Breath deeply.
 Three, two, one...
 Ok, I’ve calmed down now.
 Now, to the romance.

-Contact being a Hollywood, mid-1990s movie, of course they would make it about the US.
-But the depiction of science in the book is way more realistic because it involves a global effort and a lot of politics attached.
-One example, Ellie does not travel alone in the alien machine.
-There are five crew members in total from very different parts of the World: Ellie, a Soviet physicist, a Chinese archaeologist, a Nigerian physicist (who discovered the theory of everything in the novel), and an Indian doctor (another woman to board the machine).
+Being a mid-1990s Hollywood movie, of course they would make it about the US.
+But the depiction of science in the book is way more realistic because it involves a global effort, and a lot of politics attached.
+One example: Ellie does not travel alone in the alien machine.
+There are five crew members in total from different parts of the world: Ellie, a Soviet physicist, a Chinese archaeologist, a Nigerian physicist (who discovered the theory of everything in the novel), and an Indian doctor (another woman to board the machine).
 Also, the president of the US at the turn of the millennium was a woman.
 All of that was scrapped for the Hollywood adaptation.

 Ellie’s sole trip in the movie does change the original ending.
 The conspiracy to hide the mission’s success is more evident in the novel since Ellie has more evidence that it happened.
 Ellie’s struggle with faith is resolved in a different way.
-In addition, another of Ellie’s arcs cut from the movie about her family has a pretty surprising end.
+In addition, another of Ellie’s arcs about her family, which was cut from the movie, has a surprising end in the book.
 But I won’t spoil it any further.
 I think I said too much already.

 Have you read Contact?
 What do you think of it?
 Let me know in the comments.